 Training Services is offering the campus community assistance with Zoom, CSUSB's video conferencing tool.
 Zoom unifies cloud video conferencing, simple online meetings, and group messaging.
 Zoom transforms the real-time collaboration experience and offers the best video, audio, and wireless screen-sharing experience across various platforms.
 The trainer will guide you through set-up, personal profile settings, and basic meeting scheduling.

-IT Services has been gradually rolling out a feature called “Voicemail to Email” to users.
-This will allow voicemails to be delivered to the user’s email.
-We expect to complete the full roll out by the end of March.
+IT Services has been gradually rolling out a feature called “Unified Messaging” to users.
+This will allow voicemails to be synchronized to the user’s Office 365 mailbox.

 Note: Voicemail to Email does not work for department main lines, shared lines, or call centers.
 The phone number must be mapped directly to a CoyoteID in order for it to work. (e.g. x71111 voicemail mailbox is mapped to Coyote ID 00003311)

 Users can forward calls to an off-campus number on limited cases.
 This will forward ALL calls to an off-campus number on a 24-hour basis until manually turned off.
-We expect this to be available by Friday March 20.
+Users can log in to the Self-Care Portal to enable call forwarding.

 Note: Once calls are forwarded off-campus, it will not allow voicemails to be left on the university extension.
 Voicemail will be going to the off-campus number’s voicemail any may reveal their personal number to callers.
 Users will be responsible for phone charges.

-ITS has limited licenses where we can configure users to use Jabber, a mobile application that can receive and place phone calls from their University extension off-campus.
-This should be reserved to be used on a limited basis.
-This will require manual configuration, so please submit a TNS Service Request and include the device type (Andriod or iPhone) while submitting the request.
+ITS can configure users to use Jabber, a mobile/desktop application that can receive and place phone calls from their University extension from off-campus.
+This will require configuration based on the device type, so please complete the Jabber Service Request Form and provide the device type (e.g. Android, iPhone, tablet, or desktop operating system).